 “So I’ll know what to expect…” she breathes, her mind half gone to mush.

 She feels his hips shift slightly, and shift more, under her.
 “Uh,” he says.
 “Um, dog.
 Horse.
-Goat.
 Um…” His pelvis is pushing upward.
 “Um, yeah.
-Rabbit is weird.
-And the thing with the tusks, I lost three teeth bashing tusks on things, I couldn’t see for a damn, it’s all blurry and dim and people shout at you and things just keep coming at you and–”
+The thing with the tusks, I lost three teeth bashing tusks on things, I couldn’t see for a damn, it’s all blurry and dim and people shout at you and things just keep coming at you and–”

 “Maybe,” she says, putting her knees on the floor, “your goblin shape needs glasses.
 Or maybe all goblins are near-sighted?
 And bad-tempered, I assume?”